 Renters need to pore over the terms of their lease agreements to determine which utilities are included.
 In most cases, the landlord covers standard utilities such as water and electricity.
 Optional extras such as internet, cable TV and landline telephone services are usually for the tenant's personal account.

-Prospective tenants will be required to put down a security deposit to secure the lease on a property.
+Prospective tenants will be required to put down a security deposit to secure the lease on a property, typically the equivalent of one or two months' rent.
 These rental deposits are fully refundable once the lease terminates, provided that the property is left in an acceptable state.
 For this reason, it is important to carry out a detailed inventory at both the beginning and end of the rental term, as damages will be deducted from the deposit.
-Although Florida state law places no limit on how much a landlord can ask for a security deposit, most ask for the equivalent of one month's rent.
-The law does, however, state that the deposit minus any legitimate deductions is returned to the tenant within a month of them moving out.